one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

     - There are plenty of guides on how to make this so that won't be covered here

 ### Notes
-  - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
+  - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBookAir7,2 profile
      - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
 There are 7 stages, including off
   - OpenCore is set to boot at 1280x1024 - booting at 1920x1080 causes the login screen to load up with extreme graphical glitches so don't bother changing it